yashsriram/yashsriram.github.io/README.md

     - [ ] DAG latex type set description.
     - [ ] More control on rendering and ui (need force directed layout implementation i.e. spring-mass simulation).
 -  Make sure that design minimizes constructs.
 Minimize current content.
-    - [ ] Typed journal.
+    - [ ] Design should be such that clumsy graph should be difficult to create.
-    - [ ] More terse text.
-    - [ ] Other topological sorts.
-    - [ ] Measure of clumsiness and cleaning the graph.
+    - [ ] Graph level; Measure of clumsiness and cleaning the graph.
 Detect clumsy additions on create.
 Suggest cleaning graph.
-    - [ ] Design should be such that clumsy graph should be difficult to create.
+        - [ ] Untangling/Unwebbing.
+        - [ ] Other topological sorts.
         - [ ] Remove unnecessary redundancies.
 For example, in `Let P(A) denote @probability@ of some @event@ A of a @stochastic experiment@ E` probability already is defined for an event and experiment.
 Should not have to declare it again.
         - [ ] Solve problem: For every new statement, I have to traverse entire graph and check for duplicates, optimize graph ...
+    - [ ] Statement level; Measure of bigness of a statement.
+If too big indicate and split into multiple.
+        - [ ] More terse text.
+        - [ ] Limit/Soft limit on number of words in a description/significance/proof.
+        - [ ] Vis the badness of the statement using this.
+        - [ ] Typed/Syntaxed description.